FairFishing is developing a sustainable fishing industry in the Horn of Africa to create jobs and improve food security in the region.

-Since 2013, FairFishing, a non-profitable International Non-Governmental Organisation, has been working to develop a sustainable and thriving fishery sector in Somaliland, an untapped economic resource for the country, which has the potential to generate food security, create new jobs and provide an alternative source of income to those who undertake the road of illegal activities.
+Since 2013, FairFishing, a non-profit international NGO, has been working to develop a sustainable and thriving fishery sector in Somaliland, an untapped economic resource for the country, which has the potential to generate food security, create new jobs and provide an alternative source of income to those who undertake the road of illegal activities.

-With the support of the Trafigura Foundation, FairFishing is implementing its sustainable fishery programme in the region of Berbera, Hargeisa and Burco.
+With the support of the Trafigura Foundation, FairFishing is implementing a sustainable fishery programme in the region of Berbera, Hargeisa and Burco (Somaliland) and in Puntland.
 The organisation is laying the ground for a stable and systematic supply of fresh fish to mongers, restaurants and the main markets.

-It also plans to stimulate the demand for fish in local markets through two initiatives.
-Its “Fresh Fish on the Dish” initiative aims at strengthening the quality and volume of fish on offer while the “Cool, Clean & Tasty” campaign, educates households and restaurant-owners about the benefits of eating fish and how best to conserve, clean and cook it.
+It also stimulates the demand for fish in local markets through two initiatives.
+Its “Fresh Fish on the Dish” initiative strengthens the quality and volume of fish on offer while the “Cool, Clean & Tasty” campaign, educates fishers, fish mongers, households and restaurant-owners about the benefits of eating fish and how best to conserve, clean and cook it.

 FairFishing is also empowering Somaliland’s women and focusses on ensuring equal opportunities and accessibility within the fisheries' value chain.
 This is why the NGO created the "Female Fishmongers Association" and the "Fresh Fish on the Dish: Train the Trainer" initiative.